yokawasa-sandbox/postgresql-docker/README.md

 Type "help" for help.

 postgres=#
-postgres=# \c
+sampledb=# \c
 psql (17.2, server 15.14 (Debian 15.14-1.pgdg13+1))
-You are now connected to database "postgres" as user "postgres". postgres=# \l
+You are now connected to database "sampledb" as user "postgres". postgres=# \l
 ```